Gungahlin Uniting Church

 Written by Sally Lloyd-Jones, illustrated by Jago

-The Jesus Storybook Bible is a bit different to most bibles out there, it’s poetic and beautiful, it’s stories are familiar retellings and it has a companion collection of animated videos which you can purchase or find many of online.
+The Jesus Storybook Bible is a bit different to most bibles out there, it’s poetic and beautiful, its stories are familiar retellings and it has a companion collection of animated videos which you can purchase or find many of online.

 But, rather than let each story sit by itself, it restructures the narrative to have Jesus at its centre.
 Every story, Noah, Abraham, Moses all point towards a child, which makes entering into the story sometimes difficult.